 New National Terrorism Advisory System Unveiled

-April 21, 2011 — Secretary of Homeland Security Janet Napolitano announced Wednesday the new DHS National Terrorism Advisory System (NTAS), which does away with the five color-coded system put in place after 9/11 and replaces it with a two-tiered setup: “Elevated Threat,” warning of a credible terrorist threat against the United States, and “Imminent Threat,” warning of a credible, specific, and impending terrorist threat.
-The new NTAS goes into effect on April 26, 2011.
+May 3, 2011 – Secretary of Homeland Security Janet Napolitano recently announced the new DHS National Terrorism Advisory System (NTAS), which does away with the five color-coded system put in place after 9/11 and replaces it with a two-tiered setup: “Elevated Threat,” warning of a credible terrorist threat against the United States, and “Imminent Threat,” warning of a credible, specific, and impending terrorist threat.
+The new NTAS went into effect on April 26, 2011.

 Under the current color-coded system, we are in condition “yellow,” or elevated.
 Under the new system, it would not warrant any alert.